grab/engineering-blog/_posts/2021-02-23-reducing-your-go-binary-size.md

 *   Managing the underlying infrastructure as code.
 *   Higher downtime when bringing the systems up after a scale down event.

-Grab’s appetite for customer obsession and quality drives the engineering teams to innovate and deliver value rapidly.
+Grab’s appetite for consumer obsession and quality drives the engineering teams to innovate and deliver value rapidly.
 The time that the team spends in fixing build issues or deployment-related tasks has a direct impact on the time they spend on delivering business value.

 ## Introduction to Containerisation